College of Business

 ¹ BUAD 1300 is required for first-year students.
 The course may be waived for the following students: transfer students with more than 30 hours of coursework completed (including verified 2+2 agreements); student declaring a business major after completing 30 hours as a non-business major; post-baccalaureate students; students with more than 30 hours who are returning to complete a degree; and students with significant business experience in their chosen field.
 Consult with your academic advisor about waivers for BUAD 1300, which must be approved by the Department Chair for the student’s degree program.

-^ Students may select 3 courses that will fulfill both lower-division UCA Core and Business Foundation requirements.
-These courses are MGMT 2301 (or MKTG 2376) for oral communication, ECON 2310 for diversity in world cultures, and ECON 2320 or 2321 for social science.
-Using these Business Foundation courses to fulfill lower-division UCA Core requirements allows credit space to take three more electives that could apply toward a minor or second major.
+^ Students may select 4 courses that fulfill both Lower-Division UCA Core and Business Foundation requirements.
+These courses are MGMT 2301 (or MKTG 2376) for oral communication, ECON 2310 for diversity in world cultures, ECON 2320 or 2321 for social science, and MATH 1395 for quantitative.
+Using these Business Foundation courses to fulfill lower-division UCA Core requirements allows more credit space to take electives that could apply toward a minor or second major.

 Business Core.
 Complete 18 hours of upper-division (3000-4000 level) courses to provide the student with functional business skills.